nmalkin/smart-speakers/README.md

     npm run build

+To avoid rerunning this command every time you change the source code, you can use webpack's watch feature:

+    npm run watch

 ## Linting

 The linters will run automatically when you commit any code.
 However, you can also run them manually: